 The Name Priority parameter was introduced in IP Office Release 8.0.
 The Name Priority parameter can retain the default "System Default" setting, or can be configured to "Favor Trunk" or "Favor Directory" as shown in the sample screen below.
-"System Default" will use the setting displayed on the System \rightarrow Telephony Telephony tab shown in Section 5.3.4.
-The "Favor Directory" setting overrides the system setting and enables IP Office to match the caller's telephone number against available system or personal directories, and display the name obtained from a match in the directory, if any, rather than name information received in the SIP signaling from Verizon.
+"System Default" will use the setting displayed on the System → Telephony → Telephony Tab.
+The "Favor Directory" setting enables IP Office to match the caller's telephone number against available system or personal directories, and display the name obtained from a match in the directory, if any, rather than name information received in the SIP signaling from Verizon.
+Click OK (not shown).

-5.4.2.
+1.7.2.
 SIP Line - Transport Tab